 The Hunger Project has been active in Bangladesh since 1990 and is currently the country’s largest volunteer-based organisation.
 The Hunger Project’s strategies in Bangladesh occur on two scales: one focuses on the local landscape, the other on the national, with significant strategic overlap.

 At the local level, The Hunger Project works with the Union, Bangladesh’s smallest unit of rural government, through the Sustainable Development Goals (SDGs) Union Strategy.
-The SDG Union Strategy empowers both the local electorate and the elected Union Parishad (or Local Council), which represents a cluster of villages, putting THP’s three pillars within the reach of the Bangladeshi people.
+The SDG Union Strategy empowers both the local electorate and the elected Union Parishad (or Local Councils), which represents a cluster of villages, putting THP’s three pillars within the reach of the Bangladeshi people.

 At the national level, The Hunger Project addresses two pernicious cultural conditions that form major barriers to ending hunger in Bangladesh: corruption and gender discrimination.
 This is done through the National Girl Child Advocacy Forum (NGCAF) and Shujan (Citizens for Good Governance), a country-wide advocacy movement for preventing corruption.